kube-ci/engine/docs/setup/install.md

     --purge                        purges kubeci-engine crd objects and crds
 ```

-If you would like to run kubeci-engine operator pod in `master` instances, pass the `--run-on-master` flag:
+If you would like to run KubeCI engine operator pod in `master` instances, pass the `--run-on-master` flag:

 ```console
 $ curl -fsSL https://raw.githubusercontent.com/kube-ci/engine/0.1.0/hack/deploy/install.sh \
     | bash -s -- --run-on-master [--rbac]
 ```

-Kubeci-engine operator will be installed in a `kube-system` namespace by default.
+KubeCI engine operator will be installed in a `kube-system` namespace by default.
 If you would like to run Kubci operator pod in `kubeci-engine` namespace, pass the `--namespace=kubeci-engine` flag:

 ```console
 $ kubectl create namespace kubeci-engine